 - 1.2 Any words or expressions defined in the OEIC Regulations or FCA Rules shall have the same meanings where used herein. - 1.3 Headings used in this Prospectus are for convenience only and shall not affect their meaning or legal effect. - 1.4 References in the main body of the Prospectus to paragraphs mean paragraphs in the main body of the Prospectus unless otherwise stated.
-Similarly, references in an Appendix to paragraphs mean paragraphs in the relevant Appendix unless otherwise stated. - 1.5 References to the plural shall include the singular and vice versa. - 1.6 Unless otherwise defined in paragraph 1.1 or elsewhere in this Prospectus, words or expressions defined in or for the purposes of the OEIC Regulations, the Act or the FCA Rules shall bear the same meanings in this Prospectus. - 1.7 References to statutes, statutory provisions, regulations, or FCA Rules shall include those statutes, provisions, regulations, or provision of the FCA Handbook as amended, extended, consolidated, substituted or re-enacted from time to time.
+Similarly, references in an Appendix to paragraphs mean paragraphs in the relevant Appendix unless otherwise stated. - 1.5 References to the plural shall include the singular and vice versa. - Unless otherwise defined in paragraph 1.1 above or elsewhere in this Prospectus, words or expressions defined in or for the purposes of the OEIC Regulations, the Act or the FCA Rules shall bear the same meanings in this Prospectus. - 1.7 References to statutes, statutory provisions or regulations (including any provision of the FCA Handbook) shall include those statutes, provisions, regulations, or provision of the FCA Handbook as amended, extended, consolidated, substituted or re-enacted from time to time and, in particular, references to Regulations and/or Directives of the European Union shall, where appropriate, include all domestic law and regulation enacted (or re-enacted) for the purpose of bringing such European Union law and regulation into domestic law and regulation.